Hero (2019 Russian film)

 Hero (Герой, trans.
 Geroj or Geroy) is a 2019 Russian spy action comedy film directed by Karen Oganesyan.
 It stars Alexander Petrov as Andrey Rodin, Russian spy who was forced to back to action after years away from his homeland.
 The film also features Svetlana Khodchenkova, Vladimir Mashkov and Konstantin Lavronenko.

 The shooting took 47 shifts - from April to June 2018.
 In addition, several scenes due to the crazy business of the leading actors had to be finished in a year.

 The film was shot in the cities of Riga, Jurmala and Sigulda, Latvia, in the Republic of Crimea and the Kaliningrad Oblast, Russia.

-Hero is scheduled to be released for September 26, 2019 in Russia by Central Partnership.
+Hero was released on September 26, 2019 in Russia by Central Partnership.

 Plot

 Andrey Rodin was trained 15 years ago in a special school of the Foreign Intelligence Service (SVR), where agents were trained from teenagers.
 In the early 2000s, the project was closed, and the main character has long settled in one of the European cities and no longer remembers Russia.

 Once he picks up the phone and hears the voice of his father, who is considered dead.
 He informs Andrey Rodin that he is open for hunting.
 Unknown services are trying to destroy him and he can only escape.
 Andrey Rodin now has a desire not only to survive, but also to find his father again.
 To the aid of the protagonist comes his first love, Masha, who also has an interest in everything that happens.
 Andrey is getting more and more involved in espionage game, not realizing the true scale.